 Like many pieces of Cleveland public art, the Fountain of Eternal Life saw its share of controversy.
 Many people at the time opposed the idea of the statue being nude.
 That said, Fredericks ensured that the flame elements surrounding the statue were strategically placed around the figure’s body.

 The Cleveland Museum of Art, which offers free admission to its permanent collection, should be on every CLE visitor’s itinerary.
-Head to the 1916 building of the museum (the white marble entrance toward the back steps) to get your picture next to Rodin’s “The Thinker.”
+Head to the 1916 building of the museum (the white marble entrance toward the back steps) to get your picture next to a Rodin-supervised cast of “The Thinker.”
 Just down the steps sits Chester Beach’s beautiful “Fountain of the Waters” in Wade Oval.

 Here are some other pieces of public art we think you ought to check out: